Stinger Spiritborn Endgame Build Guide

 - Even without going for Jaguar primary spirit hall or Harmony of Ebewaka, we can ramp up the damage buff slowly via Ravager and The Hunter.

 - The "Chance to Extra Hit" temper for Stinger doesn't spawn more Pestilent Swarms.
-These swarms (or their explosions from Noxious Resonance) are the bulk of our damage (ca. 80%), making it worth it to instead temper Ravenous on your weapon to buff them.
+These swarms (or their explosions from Noxious Resonance) are the bulk of our damage, making it worth it to instead temper Ravenous on your weapon to buff them.

 - Ring of Writhing Moon makes Pestilent Swarms spawn centered on you instead of where you hit with Stinger.
-While this is a great advantage in easy content where you one-shot everything, it doesn't benefit you very much in situations that matter.
+While this is a great advantage in easy content where you one-shot everything, it doesn't benefit you very much in situations that matter such as boss fights.

-- Pestilent Swarms only last a short time, so you can't stack up a lot to carry them over into another pack of monsters.
+- Pestilent Swarms only last a short time, so you can't stack up a lot to carry them over into another pack of monsters unless you go very fast.

 - Because the center of the spawn changes, you can no longer hit your primary targets as much as before.
 This ring effectively cuts your DPS roughly in half.